The Downtown Welcome Table rests on the assumption that food is a primary means of grace, a way to love and connect.

 Cloth napkins, flowers on the table, and china plates send the message “you deserve the very best” and are meant to counter the notion often held by those living on the streets that handouts, hand-me-downs and leftovers are all I deserve.

-Lunch is served family style and folks are invited to linger over the meal as in a nice restaurant or dinner at home.
-There are three seatings each Wednesday — at (roughly) 10:30, 11:15, and 12: 00.
+The meal is served family style and folks are invited to linger over the meal as in a nice restaurant or dinner at home.
+There are four seatings each Wednesday for lunch at (roughly) 10:30, 11:15, 12:00 and 12: 45 and two seatings each Sunday for dinner at 4:30 and 5:15 PM.
 Reservations are not necessary!

-To volunteer with the Downtown Welcome Table or other Haywood Street ministries, please contact Emily Bentley at firstname.lastname@example.org or 828-575-2477.
+To volunteer with the Downtown Welcome Table or other Haywood Street ministries, please contact Emily at email@example.com or 828-575-2477 ext.
+106.